-HIP releases are typically naming convention for each ROCM release to help differentiate them.
+HIP releases consist of naming conventions for each ROCM release to help differentiate them.
+For example, rocm x.y, where x.y reflects the ROCm release number.

-- 'rocm x.y': These are the stable releases based on the development branch.

 1.3 HIP Portability and Compiler Technology

 HIP C++ code can be compiled with either AMD or NVIDIA GPUs.
 On the AMD ROCm platform, HIP provides a header and runtime library built on top of the HIP-Clang compiler.
 The HIP runtime implements HIP streams, events, and memory APIs, and is an object library that is linked with the application.